Ceasar/Encyclopedia/src/adler_1966.rst

 ====================

-This rule repeats in another form `rule 1.2`_ and `rule 1.3`_: A reader should be able to formulate the main problems (or question) and their subordinate problems as precisely as he can and be able to put them in an intelligible order.
-This rule is most pertinent to the `great books`_, since they are `original communications`_ and the author started out with problems and ended by writing what the solutions were.
+This rule repeats in another form `rule 1.2`_ and `rule 1.3`_: A reader should be able to precisely formulate the main problems (or questions) and their subordinate problems and be able to put them in an intelligible order.
+This rule is most pertinent to the `great books`_, since as `original communications`_ the authors started out with problems and ended by writing the solutions.
 The reader may improve his ability to detect an author's problems by studying the kinds of questions anyone can ask about anything. [#]_

 ..
 185